 Tropical Storm Nana headed for Belize

-MEXICO CITY (AP) — Tropical Storm Nana barreled westward Wednesday just off the coast of Honduras on a collision course with the tiny nation of Belize.
+MEXICO CITY (AP) - Tropical Storm Nana is barreling westward just off the coast of Honduras on a collision course with the tiny nation of Belize.

+The U.S. National Hurricane Center reported Wednesday that Nana was located about 240 miles east of Belize City with sustained winds of 60 mph.

 Belize had issued a hurricane warning for its coastline.
-Nana was 145 miles (230 kilometers) east-northeast of the Honduran island of Roatan, a popular tourist destination.
+Nana was 145 miles east-northeast of the Honduran island of Roatan, a popular tourist destination.

-Heavy rains were expected in Belize, as well as in northern Honduras and throughout Guatemala as the storm crosses the isthmus Thursday.

 Copyright 2020 The Associated Press.
 All rights reserved.